On citizens’ assemblies, tino rangatiratanga and neo-colonialism

 So even as we see immense benefits from adopting citizens’ assemblies and other such democratic innovations, we take seriously the questions about who designs them, the principles that govern them, and the ways they can represent a wider society without replicating the unjust inequalities of that society.
 And the potential here is enormous.
 If we were to run a nationwide process that both honoured our Tiriti partnerships and reflected the strengths of local approaches to deliberation – well, that would be something extraordinary indeed.

-Join The Spinoff Members for as little as $1 to help us hire more journalists and carry out more investigations.
+Join The Spinoff Members for as little as $1 to help us hire more journalists and do more investigations.
 Or get a free Toby Morris-designed tea towel when you contribute $80 or more over a year.